-LCBR Manuscript Submission Guidelines for Conference Proceedings
+LCBR Manuscript Submission Guidelines

 By submitting a paper, the author(s) imply that they have the copyright to the respective work and that no third parties object to their submission of the work in the conference proceedings.
 If the authors wish to publish their paper in a journal of a third party, they should consult with the respective journal to determine if a publication of the work in conference proceedings is not in conflict with the journal’s guidelines, especially with respect to some journals’ requirements that papers should be unpublished if they are to be considered for a journal publication.
 Furthermore, the submission of work to the conference proceedings implies that all co-authors agree to the publication and that the institution at which the work was carried out does not object to the publication.
 The publisher will not be held legally responsible if there are any claims for compensation.
 The author(s) submitting the work is solely responsible for any damages.